LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project.rst

    block.
 Dangerous waters, Matey.

    Since the issue is with ``launch_ready``, ONE way to fix the logic error is to use a different variable to store the fuel check result.
-Update yer code to do this.
+Make yer code do this.
 Verify that yer change works by updating the first ``print`` statement.

-   [INSERT REPL LINK HERE]

 #.
 Almost done, so wipe the sweat off yer brow!
-Add a final ``if/else`` block
+Modify the final ``if/else``
-   to print a countdown and "Liftoff!" if all the checks pass, or print "Launch scrubbed" if any check fails.
+   block to print the countdown and "Liftoff!" if both the fuel check and ``launch_ready`` variables are ``True``.
+Print "Launch scrubbed" if either check fails.

       Blimey!
 That's some good work.
 Now go feed yer parrot.